ChinedumE7/The-Drone-Project-Summer-2025/README.md

 ✅ Adjustable axis scaling for accurate 3D visualization

 🛠 Setup & Installation
-Install Required Software:
+-Install Required Software:

-MATLAB (R2023a or later recommended)
+-MATLAB (R2023a or later recommended)

-SolidWorks (any version supporting .STL or .STEP export)
+-SolidWorks (any version supporting .STL or .STEP export)

-Export Drone Parts from SolidWorks:
+-Export Drone Parts from SolidWorks:

-Export each part as .STL or .STEP
+-Export each part as .STL

-Save in the MATLAB project folder
+-Save in the MATLAB project folder

-Prepare CoG Data:
+-Prepare CoG Data:

-Export CoG/mass properties from SolidWorks to Excel
+-Export CoG/mass properties from SolidWorks to Excel

-Save as Center of gravity.xlsx
+-Save as Center of gravity.xlsx

-Run in MATLAB:
+-Run in MATLAB:

 matlab

 Copy

 Edit
+CoMda
-CoMdata = readtable('Center of gravity.xlsx');
+ta = readtable('Center of gravity.xlsx');

 % Run the main visualization/trajectory script

 This will:

 Display the 3D drone model